- Marine Ecology

 - connectivity and cross-system coupling

-Thomas's scientific interests and work spans three broad thematic areas:
+Thomas's scientific interests and work spans four broad thematic areas:

 Interfaces are ubiquitous in the biosphere, forming hotspots of material processing, exchanges, biodiversity, and habitat heterogeneity.
 These interfaces couple ecosystems through the exchange of nutrients, material and organisms.
 I primarily work on two types of interfaces that represent the single longest interface on the planet – sandy beaches (as boundaries between the oceans and the land), and on interfaces that are sites of important interactions between society and coastal systems: estuaries.
 My published work and research projects examine both the structural properties of these interfaces and the processes which make them uniquely fascinating locations for ecologists.
-Important functional aspects which my lab investigates are large hydrodynamic features that link estuaries with the ocean (‘plumes’), the processing of animal carcasses at the land-ocean boundary (‘scavenger ecology’), and the role of carbon exchanges in spatially-coupled food webs (‘trophic linkages’).
+A major current effort in our research group is to identify the interplay of various drivers that shape fish assemblages in estuarine seascapes; what is increasingly evident is that a complex interaction exists between fish and the features of the seascape they inhabit.
+A similar effort is underway in the surf zone of ocean beaches, showing previously unrecognized diversity of fish in these dynamic environments.
+Some of the functional aspects which my lab investigates include the biological processing of animal carcasses at the land-ocean boundary (‘scavenger ecology’) and the role of carbon exchanges in spatially-coupled food webs (‘trophic linkages’).

 The deep sea is the single largest biome of the planet, and perhaps the one last true frontier in ocean science.
 I have a long-standing interest and research stream in deep-sea ecology and conservation, focusing on seamounts (undersea mountains), continental margins, and submarine canyons.
 Each of these habitats is characterised by under-reported habitat heterogeneity and complexity of the seascape, and harbours highly diverse animal communities.
 My work has challenged conventional paradigms about elevated endemism and productivity of isolated topographic features, provided spatial data as biological input for conservation planning in the deep sea, and highlights the vulnerability of deep-sea systems to fishing and mining; the mining of the deep seabed has potentially massive environmental implications in coming years, and this aspect of my research (together with broader conservation questions) is gaining further momentum.